crdueck/exactEarth/functional_lunch_and_learn.md

 ## Higher Order Types

 First we need to understand higher order types.
 A good analogy are generics in langauges like Java and C++.
-They are applied to concrete types to create new concrete types.
+Higher order types are applied to concrete types to create new concrete types.

 Haskell examples